uwplse/Cassius/README.md

 because the capture scripts that import web pages into VizAssert's input format are themselves written in JavaScript, and will run at an unpredictable time and may conflict in their use of global variables.
-We recommend reviewers choose pages with minimal JavaScript.
+The authors recommend reviewers choose pages with minimal JavaScript.

 Reviewers who wish to run VizAssert on JavaScript-heavy or